Harry Warden

-Harry Warden, colloquially known as the Miner, is a fictional character and the overarching antagonist of the Valentine's Day themed horror films My Bloody Valentine (1981) and My Bloody Valentine 3D (2009).
+The Miner is a fictional character and identity adopted by the main antagonists of the Valentine's Day themed horror films My Bloody Valentine (1981) and My Bloody Valentine 3D (2009).
 He was created by writer Stephen Miller and portrayed by Peter Cowper in George Mihalka's original and Richard John Walters in Patrick Lussier's 3D remake.

-In the lore of the films, he is an urban legend of the fictitious town of Valentine Bluffs in which he is believed to unleash a wrath upon those who partake in the forbidden Valentine's Day dance.
+In the lore of the films, the true identity of The Miner is often confused for Harry Warden, the sole survivor of a catastrophic mining accident at the Hanniger Mine, who is found to have murdered the rest of the miners trapped with him, either for food or oxygen.
+Harry awakens from a coma and goes on a rampage - subsequently becoming an urban legend of residents of the local mining town, in which he is believed to unleash a wrath upon those who partake in the forbidden Valentine's Day dance.
 He is depicted as an antagonist in both films, whether through the flashback scenes, or his persona influencing a central character's descent into psychopathy.

 The character debuted in the early slasher boom and widely recognized for his distinctive gas mask and miner attire.
 Warden has gained a cult status in the horror genre fandom despite only appearing in two films.